 Home Litter Care Application

 Home Litter Care aims to enrich the lives and experiences of our puppies by utilizing your home environment.
-Within one week of giving birth, a brood and her puppies are placed in your home, under your care, for a period of up to 6 weeks.
+A brood and her puppies are placed in your home, under your care, for a period of 3 to 5 weeks.
 Interested parties may submit an application to the Home Litter Care Coordinator.

 For additional information, please contact Elizabeth Martin at email@example.com.